-New screening test allows doctors to quickly and accurately diagnose two types of dementia
+New screening test allows doctors to diagnose two types of dementia

 A new simple bedside screening test will help doctors and clinicians to determine whether a dementia patient has Alzheimer’s disease (AD) or behavioural-variant frontotemporal dementia (bvFTD).
 The FRONTIER Executive Screen (FES) has been developed by Associate Professor Olivier Piguet and his team at NeuRA.